Pyrrha-Foundation/pyrrha-coin/doc/miner.md

 ## Setting your maximum mined block

-By default Nexa uses an adaptive block size algorithm. (see adaptive-blocksize.md)
+By default Pyrrha uses an adaptive block size algorithm. (see adaptive-blocksize.md)

 You may want to lower the largest blocksize you're willing to create by the following settings.